 - Cucumbers - You can use half of a large cucumber if you can't find mini Persian cucumbers.
 If using large cucumbers, you might want to remove the seeds before cutting them.

 - Tomatoes - I prefer cherry tomatoes but you can use any firm, salad tomatoes you have in hand.

 - Lettuce - Although traditional Greek Salad doesn't contain any lettuce, I prefer adding it for extra crunchiness.
 Omit it and add extra cucumbers if you prefer.

 - Peppers - You can use any type of peppers you have in hand or leave it out.

 - Feta - For the best flavor, I highly recommend using a good quality full-fat Feta cheese.
 You can also use grilled halloumi.

-- Olives - Traditional Greek Salad use kalamata olives but I prefer black olives.
-You can omit it or use your favourite type!
+- Olives - Traditional Greek Salad uses kalamata olives but I prefer black olives.
+You can omit it or use your favorite type!

 - Olive oil - Use a good quality extra virgin olive oil for the best results.